Floor Preparation for Concrete: Where Every Good Floor Begins

 2. Thorough Cleaning

 Concrete must be completely clean before repairs or profiling begin.
-That means removing:
+This means removing:

 Any contamination left behind will interfere with bonding and performance.